Coetzee and Schein

 Thank you very much for your response and keeping me company (as well as challenged, of course).

 I understand.
-I also completely agree.
+I also completely agree about the potential leap into faith.

-I spend a long time on studying psychopaths.
-I sat with profilers who created the FBI profiling system they still use.
-I worked with adolescent ones, as well as sociopaths (and yes, I make a distinction between the two).
-And also certain kinds of Autism.
-That’s an offensive and awkward pairing to bring up, but it is an honest one.
-I don’t believe those traditionally diagnosed with either psychopathology or with autism lack the capacity for empathy.
 Sociopaths, on the other hand do.
 I make a distinction between sociopaths and psychopaths precisely because I think there’s an important difference between those who literally can’t (aren’t equipped to) perceive—by our major perceptual faculties, including the cognitive ones—the being-ness of another (or whatever kind of language one wants to use there to capture the fullness of another), those who can but whose perceptions of the fullness of the another’s being are a source of perversion, and third, those who can, but who are unable to process what they perceive in the normal or expected way and who also can’t output behavior that demonstrates their perception (so, in order, that would be sociopath, psychopath, and certain varieties of what is usually diagnosed as autism).

 I do believe that all 3 kinds of creatures force us to buckle down or buckle in and think long and hard about what work we want “empathy” to do.
 I am aiming, personally, to get through the entire book on cruelty without using the word “empathy” at all.